tlienart/FranklinTemplates.jl/src/templates/sandbox/src/index.md

-@def title = "JuDoc Sandbox"
+@def title = "Franklin Sandbox"
 @def hasmath = true
 @def hascode = true

-# JuDoc syntax sandbox
+# Franklin syntax sandbox

-This page is meant as a sandbox for JuDoc Syntax so that you can quickly practice or experience things.
+This page is meant as a sandbox for Franklin Syntax so that you can quickly practice or experience things.

 ## Sandbox

-Write whatever you want here to practice JuDoc Syntax:
+Write whatever you want here to practice Franklin Syntax:

 ```julia:./ex1
 using LinearAlgebra, Random